 Schedule and Fares: Click here for an interactive schedule in English, and you can even buy your tickets online.
 This route is included in the Zou Day Passes, Weekly and Monthly Passes and Carte Isabelle, so just get on the train and go, no lines, no tickets.
 But if you are getting some other discount (like from the Zou 50/75 discount card for instance), the website sellers can’t take them into account, so either order online and pay full price, or buy your ticket in the train station from the machine or ticket office and get your discount.

 Be sure to download the MaGare SNCF app so that you can know if your train is going to be late.

 A one-way ticket to Sospel runs 5€, to Breil-sur-Roya (1 hour) 7.50€, and to Tende is 10€, but you’re free to stop off in Breil, then catch the later train between the two towns.
 At 20€ for a round trip to Tende, you are better off taking the Pass Touristique Day Pass for 16€ for one, 26€ for 2, 36€ for 3, or 46€ for 4, available from June to end of September, or the 35€ Isabelle Family Pass, available all year long.
 Click here for more details on train passes and discount options.

 The Train des Pignes

-To go up into the mountains in the other direction, you go to another Nice train station, called the Chemins de Fer de Provence, that is dedicated to this one mountain run.
-This train is named after the pine forest that lines the route, and it follows along the Var river to the fabulously preserved walled-and-moated village of Entreveux, then the town of Annot, finishing much farther on in Digne-les-Bains.
+To go up into the mountains in the other direction, you go to a different Nice train station, called the Chemins de Fer de Provence (tram stop Liberation) that is dedicated to this one mountain run.
+This train is named after the pine forest that lines the route, and it follows along the Var river to the fabulously preserved walled-and-moated village of Entrevaux, then the town of Annot, finishing much farther on in Digne-les-Bains.

 See Related Pages: